 where $\partial_F K$ denotes the boundary of $K$ in $F$.
 We set the boundary distance $d_X$ of $X$ to be the mapping

 where the distance is taken with respect to the Euclidean norm $|x|$ in $\R^n$.
-The next theorem gives sufficient conditons for $P$-convexity for (singular) supports in terms of $d_X$ satisfying the minimum principle in certain affine subspaces related to $P$, and it is the main result in this section.
+The next theorem gives sufficient conditions for $P$-convexity for (singular) supports in terms of $d_X$ satisfying the minimum principle in certain affine subspaces related to $P$, and it is the main result of this section.
 In its formulation we use the following functional defined on the subspaces of $\R^n$.
-It was introduced be H\"ormander in the context of continuation of differentiability for solutions of partial differential equations, cf.\ \cite[Section 11.3]{Hoermander}.
+It was introduced by H\"ormander in the context of continuation of differentiability for solutions of partial differential equations, cf.\ \cite[Section 11.3]{Hoermander}.

 For a subspace $V\subseteq\R^n$ we set

 where for $t\geq 1$ and $\xi\in\R^n$

 Moreover, for $x\in\R^n$ we use the abbreviation $\sigma_P(x):=\sigma_P(\mbox{span}\{x\})$.